Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

 df.isna().sum()
 ```

-### revol_util and the pub_rec_bankruptcies have missing data points, but they account for less than 0.5% of the total data.
-Therefore, we will remove the rows that are missing those values in those columns.
+revol_util and the pub_rec_bankruptcies had missing data points, but they accounted for less than 0.5% of the total data.
+Therefore, I removed the rows that were missing those values in those columns.

 ```python